 Years 10 and 11

-The curriculum at GCSE is complex and offers a wide range of subjects to choose from as students begin to increasingly tailor their own learning.
-At the core of our curriculum is a belief that the English Baccalaureate (English, Maths, Science, History or Geography and a language) provides the best range of experiences for the vast majority of learners, and that achieving well in these subjects will enable them to access more skilled employment and further education.
+The curriculum at Key Stage 4 offers a wide range of subjects to choose from as students begin to tailor their own learning.
+At the core of our curriculum is a belief that the English Baccalaureate (English, Maths, Science, History or Geography and a language) provides the best range of experiences for the majority of learners, and that achieving well in these subjects will enable them to access more skilled employment and further education.
 All students have to choose at least one subject from History, Geography, French and German and are given a free choice from all other remaining subjects.
 The subjects on offer are extensive covering the sciences and arts as well as disciplines within technology and sport.
 Examples of subjects that are new to students in Year 10 include Engineering, Film Studies and Photography.
 There is a good balance between academic and vocational qualifications, allowing students to enter a programme of study that suits their needs and aspirations.
 Students are given individual support and guidance from their year team and the senior leadership team throughout the options process.

 Years 12 and 13